Weekly food distribution at Bangladesh Community Center feeds neighborhood

 Other organizations like South Jersey Family Medical volunteers and Rowan University’s School of Osteopathic Medicine students occasionally offer COVID vaccinations and booster shots, provide routine medical screenings like blood pressure checks.

-About 20 interns and volunteers from the Bangladesh Association of Atlantic County, South Jersey Family Medical, Rowan University and the Atlantic County’s Sherriff’s Office help out at the community center.
+About 20 interns and volunteers from the Bangladesh Association of South Jersey, South Jersey Family Medical, Rowan University and the Atlantic County’s Sherriff’s Office help out at the community center.

 “We have every culture here, so with our weekly outreach we’ve built connections with the community,” said Catherine Biglan, one of the community health workers in the Hope Exists program.
 “We see them every week, so now people feel comfortable asking for our help.”